 - Relevance: Ensure the keywords align closely with your content and business offerings.

-- User intent: Understand what users are looking for when they search for a particular keyword.
+- User Intent: Understand what users are looking for when they search for a particular keyword.
 Are they looking to buy, learn, or find a specific piece of information?

 - Long-tail keywords: These are longer, more specific phrases that typically have lower search volumes but higher conversion rates.